About Tzfat & Kabbalah

 The entire Tzfat area is dotted with many graves of ancient Jewish sages and mystics, dating from the First Temple Era through the Middle Ages.
 These holy sites bear witness to the work and activities of Prophets and early Talmudic sages, who were also well-known mystics in their own right.
 They were attracted by the region's special energy and atmosphere, and saw it as the ideal location for connecting with the inspiration and insights of Kabbalah.

-During the 16th century, the world's greatest Kabbalists were all concentrated in Tzfat, and their impact on the study of Kabbalah was felt all over the world, for hundreds of years up until today.
-Among the more famous names are Rabbi Moshe Cordovero (Hebrew acronym: the "Ramak") and his disciples Rabbis Eliahu Vidash and Shlomo Alkabetz, Rabbi Yitzhak Luria Ashkenazi (Hebrew acronym: the Holy "Ari", or "Arizal") and his outstanding students, Rabbi Haim Vital and Rabbi Yisrael Saruk.
+During the 16th century, the world's greatest Kabbalists were all concentrated in Tzfat, and their impact on the study of Kabbalah was felt all over the world, for hundreds of years, and up until today.
+Among the more famous names are Rabbi Moshe Cordovero (Ramak) and his disciples Rabbis Eliahu Vidash and Shlomo Alkabetz, Rabbi Yitzhak Luria Ashkenazi (The Holy Ari) and his outstanding students, Rabbi Haim Vital and Rabbi Yisrael Saruk.
 These Sages attracted the best students and scholars of Kabbalah, and established Tzfat as the undisputed world center of Jewish Mysticism and Kabbalah.

 The Mystics of Tzfat

 Rabbi Moshe Cordovero is famous for having compiled and shaped what is known as the paradigm classic Kabbalah, from the time of the Zohar untill his era.
 His writings are characterized by his scientific and intellectual approach to Kabbalah, and its methodically and well-organized nature, as he resolves and distinguishes between the wide range of earlier Kabbalistic ideas and methods.